-This vehicle is designed as a Recreational Vehicle
+This vehicle is designed as a Recreational Vehicle.

 When used for an extended period of time, while furnace heating is required, sweating and condensation conditions may occur.
-The following precautions should be taken to minimize these conditions:

-(1) Use range hood when cooking.
+The following precautions should be taken to minimize these

-(2) Use the bathroom power vent when bathing or showering.
+- (1) Use range hood when cooking. - (2) Use the bathroom power vent when bathing or showering. - (3) Open windows slightly for ventilation whenever possible. - (4) Use dehumidifier to keep humidity as low as possible.

-(2) Open windows slightly for ventilation whenever possible.
+IMPORTANT NOTICE

-(4) Use dehumidifier to keep humidity as low as possible.
+The cabinetry should be wiped down with furniture polish to sustain the natural beauty and luster of the wood.